Antigua Political Dynasty

 Lester Bryant Bird

 Born February 21,1938, Lester Bryant Bird is the second son of Vere Cornwall Bird.
-After completing studies at the University of Michigan, and Gray's Inn, London, Lester Bird was a lawyer in private practice until 1976 after he was elected as an MP.
+After completing studies at the University of Michigan, and Gray's Inn, London, Lester Bird was a lawyer in private practice until he was elected in 1976 as a Member of Parliment.

 Between 1976 and 1981 after Antigua achieved independence, Lester Bird served as Minister of Economic Development, Tourism and Energy in Antigua.
 By 1991 Lester bird was serving in the capacity of Minister of Foreign Affairs in his father's government.

-On March 9th 1994, He became the second prime Minister of Antigua and Barbuda.
-Lester Bird and his cabinet reigned supreme in Antigua from 1994 until he was defeated by Baldwin Spencer and the UPP on the 24 of March 2004.
-He presided over a government riddled with scandals.
-Before leaving office in 2004, he was accused of having a sexual affair with a minor.
-In April 2003 he was ordered to testify in a civil case accusing him of raping a teenage girl.
-He was eventually cleared by a judge on the grounds of insufficient evidence.
-More on the alleged accusations.
+On March 9th 1994, He became the second Prime Minister of Antigua and Barbuda.
+Lester Bird and his cabinet reigned supreme in Antigua from 1994 until he and the ALP was defeated by Baldwin Spencer and the UPP on the 24 of March 2004.
+He presided over a government riddled with scandals and was accused of having a sexual affair with a minor.
+In April 2003 he was ordered to testify in a civil case accusing him of sexual misconduct, but he was eventually cleared by a judge on the grounds of insufficient evidence.

 Ivor Grenville Theophilius Bird